elipapa/markdown-cv/index.md

 - `-` Assisted in the successful launch of PlayStation Direct's expansion to Europe, which enabled direct purchases of PlayStation products via the web store, contributing to a smooth and seamless customer experience
 - `-` Developed Selenium automation scripts with a focus on stability and maintainability, ensuring prevention of regressions in the product code
 - `-` Designed, developed, and enhanced automated test suites for web interfaces on the PlayStation website, ensuring robust and efficient testing processes
-- `-` Collaborate with developers to ensure comprehensive test coverage of all features and bug fixes through the creation and maintenance of automated test suites
+- `-` Collaborated with developers to ensure comprehensive test coverage of all features and bug fixes through the creation and maintenance of automated test suites
-- `-` Assist team in establishing test frameworks and Jenkins piplines and implementing automation infrastructure to improve testing efficiency and effectiveness
+- `-` Assisted team in establishing test frameworks and Jenkins piplines and implementing automation infrastructure to improve testing efficiency and effectiveness

 `Jun.
 2020`
 __Release Engineer, *Environmental Systems Research Institute (Esri)*__, Redlands, CA